pr0ton11/ini212-astrodynamic/docs/style_guide.md

+# Style guide

+Writing style should be CamelCase like java default Interfaces are named like a normal class without linting.
+example: Loggable for a logging interface instead of ILoggable

 # Comment Template

-This file contains the comments that are required for the whole project
+Comments that are required for the whole project

 ## Header comment
 ``` java